Indian Health Service

 The Indian Health Service (IHS) is an operating division (OPDIV) within the U.S. Department of Health and Human Services (HHS).
-IHS is responsible for providing direct medical and public health services to members of federally recognized Native American Tribes and Alaska Native people.
-IHS is the principal federal health care provider and health advocate for Indian people.
+IHS is responsible for providing direct medical and public health services to members of federally recognized Native American Tribes including American Indian and Alaska Native people.
+IHS is the principal federal health care provider and health advocate for Native people in the United States.

 The IHS provides health care in 37 states to approximately 2.2 million out of 3.7 million American Indians and Alaska Natives (AI/AN).
 As of April 2017, the IHS consisted of 26 hospitals, 59 health centers, and 32 health stations.
 Thirty-three urban Indian health projects supplement these facilities with various health and referral services.
 Several tribes are actively involved in IHS program implementation.
 Many tribes also operate their health systems independent of IHS.
 It also provides support to students pursuing medical education to staff Indian health programs.

-Formation and mission
+Early history and organization

-The provision of health services to members of federally recognized tribes grew out of the special government-to-government relationship between the federal government and Indian tribes.
-This relationship, established in 1787, is based on Article I, Section 8 of the Constitution, and has been given form and substance by numerous treaties, laws, Supreme Court decisions, and Executive Orders.
+"The provision of health services to members of federally recognized tribes grew out of the special government-to-government relationship between the federal government and Indian tribes.
+This relationship, established in 1787, is based on Article I, Section 8 of the Constitution, and has been given form and substance by numerous treaties, laws, Supreme Court decisions, and Executive Orders."

-Health services for the needs of American Indian and Alaska Natives in the United States were first provided through the Department of War from the early 19th century until the Office of Indian Affairs came into creation and took over the mission.
-After the mission again changed departmental authority to the Department of Health, Education, and Welfare's Public Health Service in 1955, the IHS was established.